microsoft/Kusto-Query-Language/doc/autoclusterplugin.md

 ---
 title: autocluster plugin - Azure Data Explorer
-description: This article describes autocluster plugin in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 01/23/2022
+description: Learn how to use the autocluster() function to find common patterns in data. ms.reviewer: alexans ms.topic: reference ms.date: 11/02/2022
 ---
 # autocluster plugin